wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-manage-microsoft-teams-devices/includes/04-configure-microsoft-365-resource-accounts-for-teams-rooms.md

    You can assign up to 25 Microsoft Teams Rooms Basic licenses to Teams Rooms devices in your organization.
 If you need to license more than 25 devices, those additional licenses need to be Teams Rooms Pro licenses.

 - **Teams Rooms Pro license** - This license includes everything in the Basic license, plus enhanced in-room meeting experiences like intelligent audio and video, front row and large galleries, and multi-screen support.
-The Teams Rooms Pro licenses also provides advanced management features like remote device management, conditional access policies, and detailed device analytics.
+The Teams Rooms Pro license also provides advanced management features like remote device management, conditional access policies, and detailed device analytics.

     :::image type="content" source="../media/standard-premium-license.png" alt-text="Diagram showing Basic versus Pro licenses.":::